Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 # Deployment
 There are several applications that need to be configured to run this application locally or on a cloud based service.

-## Mongo Database
-Mongodb is the database used in the application
-1. Create an account at mongodb
-2. Create a database cluster
-3. Select the cluster, and in the collections section create a database and create 3 collections under the database: reservations, profiles and users
-4. In the database access, create a user and allow the user read/write access.
-Note the username
-5. In the network access tab, allow network access from the ip-address of the application connecting to the database
-6. In the Databases section click Connect, and select connect your application
-7. Note the MONGO_URI, MONGO_DBNAME and user, these parameters are used when deploying locally(env.py file) and deploying on the likes of heroku(config vars)

 ## Heroku
 To deploy this application to Heroku, run the following steps.